GianRomani/Notes/Recommender Systems/Text-based collaborative filtering for cold-start soothing and recommendation enrichment.md

 - words co-occurring in the reviews should be close to each other;
 - concepts (users and items) should be close to their words;

-In a [[Cold-start]] setting, any textual content can be used to create a profile by simply optimizing the objective functions for each wird from the data.
+In a [[Cold-start]] setting, any textual content can be used to create a profile by simply optimizing the objective functions for each word from the data.

 A review (in our case a #post) can be extracted as the sum of the representation of its words.